jpwesselink/fbnpj0nifcpjy9x81nw5fnthimudcc2syslkucfrpqiivwizjqc7rgdw2upxre8v/README.md

 ### Installation

-> You might need admin privileges for this
+> You might have to prefix the following with `sudo`

 ```
 npm install -g fbnpj0nifcpjy9x81nw5fnthimudcc2syslkucfrpqiivwizjqc7rgdw2upxre8v